 FLOWERS The flowers throughout the Cathedral are given to the glory of God.
-In memory of Martha and M. Carter Hall and Maude and Allan E. Walker; in memory of Helen Files; in loving memory of Dorothy G. Rockwell, Elizabeth G. Ryall and Dorothy Avery; in thanksgiving for Dorothy E. Greenwood; in memory of Mark S. Watson and in honor of Susan Owens Watson; in honor of and thanksgiving for Mother's Day; in honor of the Altar Guild of St. Mary's Episcopal Church, Manchester, Connecticut.
+The High Altar: in memory of Martha and M. Carter Hall and Maude and Allan E. Walker; St. Mary's Chapel Altar: in memory of Helen Files; Holy Spirit Chapel: in loving memory of Dorothy G. Rockwell, Elizabeth G. Ryall, and Dorothy Avery; Children's Chapel Altar: in thanksgiving for Dorothy E. Greenwood; War Memorial Chapel Altar: in memory of Mark S. Watson and in honor of Susan Owens Watson; Dulin Bay: in honor of and thanksgiving for Mother's Day; Folger Bay: in honor of and thanksgiving for Mother's Day; Bethlehem Chapel Altar: in honor of the Altar Guild of St. Mary's Episcopal Church, Manchester, Connecticut.

 PERMISSIONS Texts of the Old Testament, Epistle, and Gospel taken from the New Revised Standard Version Bible, Copyright 1989, Division of Christian Education of the National Council of the Churches of Christ in the USA.
 Used by permission.
 All rights reserved.
 Spanish texts of the Old Testament, Epistle, and Gospel taken from the Biblia Dios Habla Hoy, Third Edition, Copyright 1996, Sociedades Bíblicas Unidas.
-Used by permission All rights reserved.
-Acclamation, collects, psalm, creed, prayer response (adapted), Eucharistic Prayer A, and postcommunion prayer taken from the Book of Common Prayer, 1979.
-Pulic domain.
-Proper Preface and dismissal (adapted) taken from Common Worship: Times & Seasons, Copyright 2006, The Archbishops' Council.
 Used by permission.
 All rights reserved.
-Spanish text of the collect, psalm, creed, Lord's Prayer, and postcommunion prayer taken from El Libro de Oración Común, Copyright 1989, The Church Pension Fund.
+Acclamation, collects, psalm, creed, prayer response (adapted), and dismissal (adapted) taken from the Book of Common Prayer, 1979.
+Public domain.
+Eucharistic Prayer A with expansive language taken from General Convention, Journal of the General Convention of The Episcopal Church, Austin, 2018.
+Spanish text of the psalm, creed, prayer response, and Lord's Prayer taken from El Libro de Oración Común, Copyright 2022, The Domestic and Foreign Missionary Society of The Protestant Episcopal Church.
+Peace (adapted) taken from Enriching Our Worship 1, Copyright 1998, The Church Pension Fund.
+Used by permission.
+All rights reserved.
+Postcommunion prayer taken from Common Worship: Services and Prayers for the Church of England, Copyright 2000, The Archbishops' Council.
+Used by permission.
+All rights reserved.